Yes; the DPT program is accredited through the Commission on Accreditation in Physical Therapy Education (CAPTE) through 2023.

 The University of North Florida (UNF) is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the University of North Florida.
 Individual contact to the Commission on Colleges about the University of North Florida accreditation status should occur only if there is evidence that appears to support significant noncompliance with a requirement or standard.

 The DPT program admits a cohort of approximately 30 students each fall semester, which normally begins in late August.
-The application window is generally August 1 through December 1.
+The application window is generally July - mid-November in PTCAS, with the UNF Graduate School application opening the last week in August and closing mid-November.
 Candidates, however, are responsible for consulting the Important Dates section for the annual deadline.
 The deadline is a receive-by deadline and late items will not be considered.

 No one undergraduate major is preferred for candidates entering the DPT.
 We are proud of the diverse backgrounds that our students possess.
 The most important factors are that the institution awarding the baccalaureate degree holds regional accreditation status at the time of attendance and that the prerequisite GPAs and GRE scores meet the minimum posted requirements.
 Note that meeting the minimum requirements does not ensure admission or even an interview; this is a competitive application process.

 Unfortunately, transfer work from another DPT program is not accepted by the UNF program.
 New applicants and DPT transfers are considered for admission based on the same criteria.